Understanding Judicial Decision-Making and Hearing Quality in Child Welfare

 Associate Director

-Anne Fromknecht has more than 15 years of experience in applied social science, evaluation, and technical assistance.
+Anne Fromknecht has nearly 20 years of experience in applied social science, evaluation, and technical assistance.
 Her technical skills include project...

 -